 PureBallast, which was developed in cooperation with Wallenius Water, is a mature system that has long been at the forefront of ballast water treatment.
 The original system, launched in 2006, was the very first commercially available treatment solution.

-More than 4,000 PureBallast systems have been sold to date, hundreds of which have already been delivered and commissioned.
-Hundreds of PureBallast systems have been installed as retrofits, and installations have been performed worldwide at a diverse range of shipyards.
+More than 5,500 PureBallast systems have been sold to date, thousands of which have already been delivered and commissioned.
+Thousandsof PureBallast systems have been installed as retrofits, and installations have been performed worldwide at a diverse range of shipyards.

 Just as importantly, PureBallast been chosen for a diversity of vessel types: container ships, tankers, bulk carriers, offshore supply vessels, naval vessels and more.

-Alfa Laval is present from start to finish.
-Advice, documentation, design assistance and thorough support during new installations, retrofits and commissioning are a clear part of our offering in ballast water treatment.
+Present from start to finish., ballast water treatment experts are here for advice, documentation, design assistance and thorough support during new installations, retrofits and commissioning are a clear part of our offering in ballast water treatment.

-Alfa Laval service experts put uptime, optimization and availability in focus.
+Our service experts put uptime, optimization and availability in focus.
 Accessible 24/7, our service organization combines local presence in ports worldwide with a vast base of global experience.
-Through PureBallast Performance Agreements and other services, our experts extend performance and ensure cost-efficient peace of mind.
+By offering compliance services, our experts extend performance and ensure cost-efficiency for the life-time for you vessel.